docascode/vscode-docs-build/README.md

 - Install [git](https://git-scm.com/downloads).
 - Clone your Docs or Learn repo locally in VS Code.
-- All files in the repo must be saved if you trigger the manual validation.
+- All files in the repo must be saved when you are using the manually triggered validation.

 ## How to use the Docs Validation extension